Kevin Capers: ÍR (2019)

 On January 3, 2019, Capers signed with ÍR of the Icelandic Úrvalsdeild.
 In 24 games played for ÍR, he finished the season as the league second-leading scorer with 22.3 points, to go with 4.7 rebounds, 5.2 assists and 2 steals per game.
 Capers led his team to the Úrvalsdeild Finals, where they eventually lost to KR in a five-game series.
 He missed the fifth and deciding game of the series after breaking a bone in his arm in game four.

 Hapoel Ramat Gan (2019–2020)

 On October 16, 2019, Capers signed a one-year deal with Hapoel Ramat Gan Givatayim of the Israel National League.
 On October 22, 2019, Capers set an Israeli State Cup-record 57 points, while shooting 20-of-32 from the field in a 94–104 loss to Hapoel Haifa in the first round.
 He finished as the top scorer in the league with 24.2 points per game, and recorded 4.1 rebounds, 5.1 assists and 2.3 steals per game.

-Atomerőmű (2020–present)
+Atomerőmű (2020–2021)

 On August 8, 2020, Capers signed with Atomerőmű SE of the Hungarian League.

-Personal life
+Trepça (2023–2024)

-His brother, Marcus, is also a professional basketball player who played college basketball for Washington State University and later professionally in Finland, Japan and Canada.
+On December 30, 2023, Capers signed for Trepça of the Kosovo Superleague and Liga Unike.